EMPLOYMENT & VOLUNTEER OPPORTUNITIES

 See the individual job descriptions for full job details, qualifications, and application instructions:

 We are hiring for multiple positions and this opportunity will stay open.
 We hope to have a short list of available supervisors to reach out to as new opportunities arise.

-We are seeking 1-2 WA state approved supervisors (for MSWs) who have experience working with interns and providing clinical supervision for therapists working towards licensure.
+We are seeking 1-2 WA state approved supervisors who have experience working with interns and providing clinical supervision for therapists working towards licensure.
 Supervision opportunities include both consistent weekly opportunities and also project based opportunities (i.e. facilitating a consult group for 10 weeks).

 Application Instructions: To apply, please send a resume and cover letter to email@example.com with “PMH Supervision” in the subject line.